ChaojianYu/Robust-Weight-Perturbation/README.md

 ```

 ## Citation
-If you find our code useful, please consider citing our work:
+If you find our code helpful, please consider citing our work:

     @article{yu2022robust,
       title={Robust Weight Perturbation for Adversarial Training},